rebeccaferrell/CSSS508/Lectures/slides_week_5.md

 | Other         |      7 |    5 |

 * What is an observation?
-    + Count of students from a program of a given gender
+    + A group of students from a program of a given gender
 * What are the variables?
     + Program, gender
 * What are the values?